By Rick Becker 28 April 2021

 Individuals who question leaders or teachings are marked as insubordinate troublemakers.
 Dissenting or questioning voices are shut down as quickly as possible.
-Initially subtle measures are employed to bring the individual back in line.
-“Counselling” will start off in a caring spirit, but without the desired compliance it will soon spiral into accusations, and any personal information the individual may have shared with leaders will be used against them.
+Initially, subtle measures are employed to bring the individual back in line.
+“Counselling” will start in a caring spirit, but without the desired compliance it will soon spiral into accusations, and any personal information the individual may have shared with leaders will be used against them.
 This information is easily shared with a wider audience in the form of “prayer” for the individual – a form of public humiliation.
 They may be hinted at, or even named and humiliated from the pulpit.
-The individuals experience at “church” will become intolerable.
-They will be asked to step down from any position they may have, and will be ignored after services They won’t be invited to social events outside of church meetings, and will probably hear of the gossip that’s being spread as a result of the agenda to malign their character.
+The individual’s experience at “church” will become intolerable.
+They will be asked to step down from any position they may have and will be ignored after services.
+They won’t be invited to social events outside of church meetings, and will probably hear of the gossip that’s being spread as a result of the agenda to malign their character.

 • Difficult exit

 Members who leave are viewed as a potential threat because they may spill the beans.
-Ex members can for the first time speak freely about what they experienced, and expose the false teachings of the group.
-Some of the reasons why people leave: They have seen contradictions in the lives of their leaders, identified false teaching, realized that what was promised has never materialized.
+Ex-members can for the first time speak freely about what they experienced, and expose the false teachings of the group.
+Some of the reasons why people leave: They have seen contradictions in the lives of their leaders, identified false teaching, and realized that what was promised has never materialized.
 This is not the kind of information the group or leader would like to be made public.
 Besides that, it’s money walking out the door, and those driven by shameful gain don’t like to lose faithful tithers.
 The individual who leaves often does so under a cloud of false accusations, and veiled or blatant threats.

 The aftermath of leaving a spiritually abusive “church” can be traumatic.
-There can be mental, emotional and physical consequences.
-Many folk will experience symptoms of Post Traumatic Stress Disorder.
+There can be mental, emotional, and physical consequences.
+Many folks will experience symptoms of Post Traumatic Stress Disorder.
 Anxiety attacks, palpitations, emotional detachment, nightmares, and self-destructive behaviour to name a few.
 Triggers include – seeing someone from the church you’ve left, a familiar worship song, a certain place, and even a bible.
 In some cases, these may linger for months, even years after leaving.
 This can be a severely difficult time for many who feel trapped in a state of hopelessness and confusion.
-The range of negative emotions can be debilitating – shame, hopelessness, anger, unworthiness etc. Some of the consequences include the following:
+The range of negative emotions can be debilitating – shame, hopelessness, anger, unworthiness, etc. Some of the consequences include the following:

 • Grief & loss